islamshaheb/Covid_19/README.md

 `pip install numpy`

 `pip intall bs4`

-Now for seting up database model use those command
+Now for setting up database model use those command

 `python manage.py makemigrations`

 `python manage.py migrate`

-Inorder to run this project use `python mangage.py runserver` command.
+In order to run this project use `python mangage.py runserver` command.
 Now project is running in your local machine.
 Use address in terminal for opening this project in your browser.
 [Addressh should be ` http://127.0.0.1:8000/`].

-Now See the UI features.
+Now See the UI .
 ## Home page :
 ![(1)](https://user-images.githubusercontent.com/33740662/107370298-fcccec80-6b0c-11eb-946c-122e038b0db2.jpg)